On the uniform convergence of random series in Skorohod space and representations of c\`{a}dl\`{a}g infinitely divisible processes: It o--Nisio theorem for

-\begin{remark} Here we will indicate why the usual arguments in the proof of the It\^o-Nisio Theorem do not work for $D[0,1]$ equipped with Skorohod's $J_1$-topology.
-Such arguments rely on the fact that all probability measures $\mu$ on a separable Banach space $F$ are convex tight, that is, for all $\epsilon>0$ there exists a convex compact set $K\subseteq F$ such that $\mu(K^c)<\epsilon$ (see e.g.\ \cite{Kwapien_R_S}, Theorem~2.1.1).
+\begin{remark} Here we will indicate why the usual arguments in the proof of the It\^ o--Nisio theorem do not work for $D[0,1]$ equipped with Skorohod's $J_1$-topology.
+Such\vadjust{\goodbreak} arguments rely on the fact that all probability measures $\mu$ on a separable Banach space $F$ are convex tight, that is, for all $\varepsilon>0$ there exists a convex compact set $K\subseteq F$ such that $\mu(K^c)<\varepsilon$; see, for example, \cite{KwapienRS}, Theorem~2.1.1.
 This is not the case in $D[0,1]$.
 We will show that if $X$ is a continuous in probability process with paths in $D[0,1]$ having convex tight distribution, then $X$ must have continuous sample paths a.s.
 Indeed, let $K$ be a convex compact subset of $D[0,1]$ relative to Skorohod's $J_1$-topology.
-According to \citet[Theorem~6]{Taylor-LLN-D-space}, for every $\epsilon>0$ there exist $n\in \N$ and $t_1,\dots,t_n\in [0,1]$ such that for all $x\in K$ and $t\in [0,1]\setminus \{t_1,\dots,t_n\}$ we have $\abs{\Delta x(t)}\leq \epsilon$.
+According to Daffer and Taylor \cite {Taylor-LLN-D-space}, Theorem~6, for every $\varepsilon>0$ there exist $n\in\N$ and $t_1,\ldots,t_n\in[0,1]$ such that for all $x\in K$ and $t\in[0,1]\setminus\{t_1,\ldots,t_n\}$ we have $\abs{\Delta x(t)}\leq\varepsilon$.
 In particular,

 where the last equality uses that $X$ is continuous in probability.
-Letting $\epsilon \to 0$ on the right-hand side of \eqref{conv-tight} and taking $K$ such that the left-hand side is close to 1 we prove that $\P(\sup_{t\in [0,1]} \abs{\Delta X(t)} =0)=1$.
+Letting $\varepsilon\to0$ on the right-hand side of \eqref{conv-tight} and taking $K$ such that the left-hand side is close to~1, we prove that $\P(\sup_{t\in[0,1]} \abs{\Delta X(t)} =0)=1$.
 Therefore, the only convex tight random elements in $D[0,1]$, which are continuous in probability, are sample continuous.
 In particular, a L\'evy process with a nontrivial jump part is not convex tight. \end{remark}